-- 1. Back up with your walker until the back of your knees touches the edge of the chair or the toilet. - 2.
-Move your operated leg forward, keeping the knee slightly bent. - 3.
+- 1. Back up with your walker until the back of your knees touches the edge of the chair or the toilet. - Move your operated leg forward, keeping the knee slightly bent.
+After a few days, bend the knee as much as possible in order to use your operated limb more and more. - 3.
 Grip the arm rests of the chair or the toilet safety frame, one hand at a time. - 4.
 Sit down slowly (avoid letting yourself fall into the chair or the toilet).